Mick-Jack/INFINITE-Token-Project/README.md

-This is a personal create GZW token.
+This is a personally created GZW token.